Overview

 e.
 Guttman Scales/Scalogram Analysis

-In this scale each score represents a unique set of responses and therefore the total score of every individual is obtained.
-This scale takes a lot of time and effort in development.
+score of every individual is obtained.
+This scale takes a lot of time and

 f.
 The Q Sort technique

-Thus, the Q-sort technique is an attempt to classify subjects in terms of their similarity to attribute under study.
+Q-sort technique is an attempt to classify subjects in terms of their